 Running without a warm-up is never a good idea.
 I suggest Dynamic Warm-Ups as a great way to get you blood flowing and your muscles ready for action.
 To cool down, run and then walk at a slower pace for at least 10% of the time spent on the treadmill.

 Certain positions can throw off your run by putting too much strain on specific body parts and making it more likely you'll be off balance.
+Instead be sure to do the following:

 Look straight ahead.